IcaroBrunoDev/react-native-easy-kit/README.md

     </KitProvider>
   );
 }
 ```

 ## Developer Notes

-This is the first version of this library, so you can expect more components (Carousel, Modal, Tooltips) and more functionalities (compounds styles, variants, and support to fonts) to come.
+This is the first version of this library, so you can expect more components and more functionalities as soon as I can make.

-Others todo`s are implementing tests and improving the CI/CD pipeline.
+This library wasn’t made by a team (unless you consider one developer to be a team lol).
+This means that it could have failures and crash points, so feel free to collaborate with your PR.

+Contributions that want to improve this library are welcome, you can DM me on my LinkedIn.

+You can learn about the TODO's here

 ## License